fabio-cancio-sena/fabio-cancio-sena/README.md

 LinkedIn: https://linkedin.com/in/fabio-sena-mlengineer

 ## Summary
-Machine Learning Engineer with 7 years of experience.
-Expertise in AWS Cloud, machine learning system design, and modeling.
-Successfully delivered projects in various domains, such as computer vision, image deduplication, audio/speech segmentation and diarization, and end-to-end NLP pipelines.
-Focus on designing, developing, and deploying machine learning models that demonstrate performance, scalability, and reliability.
-MBA in Data Science and a Bachelor's degree in Computer Science, with a strong background in software engineering, programming, and mathematics.
+Experienced Machine Learning Engineer with over 7 years of experience and a strong track record of delivering successful ML projects.
+Focus on delivering reliable and scalable ML models in the cloud.
+MBA in Data Science and Big Data and a Bachelor's degree in Information Systems.
+Skilled in ML modeling, deep learning, AWS cloud, PyTorch, and ML system design.
+Proficient in computer vision models for object detection and classification with Yolo, SSD, Faster R-CNN, Detectron2, CenterTrack video for object tracking, video blurring for PII, as well as document and faces deduplication using embeddings and Vector Search Engine.
+Knowledgeable about NLP libraries such as Hugging Face Transformers, Gensim, and NLTK.
+Adaptable problem solver with excellent communication skills and natural leadership abilities, capable of working effectively in interdisciplinary teams.

 ## Skills
 - Proficient in Python, Apache Spark, TensorFlow, PyTorch, Scikit-learn, sciPy, NLTK, Gensim and Hugging Face Transformers